cultfamily-on-github/world-fairness-forum/README.md

 # World Fairness Forum

+Those who create value will be rewarded.
+Those who intentionally create pain will be punished.
+Those who do nothing are invited to enjoy the show.

 The World Fairness Forum might inspire people to explore and potentially improve and support architectures of freedom.
 [See also](https://github.com/michael-spengler/cultmagazine#architecture).

 As such the World Fairness Forum might serve as an embodiment of freedom inspiring further embodiments of freedom.